 The Organization and Compensation Committee is composed of Messrs.
 Dickson, Goodwin, McGlothlin, Sloan and Snow.
-Mr. McGlothlin is Chairman of the Board, President and Chief Executive Officer of The United Company.
-On June 30, 1993, a subsidiary of The United Company, United Central Industrial Supply Company, purchased the assets of Blue Ridge Industrial Supply Company.
+Mr. McGlothlin is Chairman of the Board and Chief Executive Officer of The United Company.
+In 1993, a subsidiary of The United Company, United Central Industrial Supply Company, purchased the assets of Blue Ridge Industrial Supply Company.
 United Central Industrial Supply Company has operated mining, mill and industrial supply stores for the past 20 years.
-Blue Ridge Industrial Supply Company conducted business with the Company prior to such acquisition and it is expected that it will continue to do business with the Company in the future.
-Blue Ridge Industrial Supply Company had sales of approximately \$1,800,000 to the Company in the 1994 fiscal year.
+Blue Ridge Industrial Supply Company conducted business with the Company prior to such acquisition and has continued to do business with the Company.
+Blue Ridge Industrial Supply Company had sales of approximately \$1,725,000 to the Company in the 1995 fiscal year.
 The prices charged by Blue Ridge Industrial Supply Company were negotiated on an arms-length basis and the Company believes such prices are at or below the prices charged for comparable products by other companies in the area.